ingkebil/development/git/README.md

 Whenever you want to move to another branch/feature the command is:

 <pre>
-<b>git checkout -b [my-topic]</b>
+<b>git checkout [my-topic]</b>
 </pre>

-## 8. Make changes and commit them to your local repository
+## Make changes and commit them to your local repository

-Before committing any changes to your local repository, and finally to the remote repository, make sure you were working on a feature created from an updated version of the develop branch (see point 6: Keep your fork up to date).
+Before committing any changes to your local repository, and finally to the remote repository, make sure you were working on the branch created.
 After you are satisfied with your code you can start to commit to the remote repository.

 To check that there are actually changes to add and commit, type: